FrankSzendzielarz/AlgorandVisualStudio/README.md

 If you want to know what's coming up or why some C# construct does not yet seem to be available, this section attempts to provide answers.
 Here you will find the project 'roadmap', but *without* a timeline - it is expected that priorities will shift depending on feedback.
 If you DO have feedback, please add an Issue into this repo.
 Any kind of feedback is fine, whether it be a suggestion, a bug, a discussion, feel free to relay what you want.

+### IDE Add Optimisers function

+Optimisers must be included by manually copying a DLL to the right place at the moment.
+The IDE will be extended to include an Add Optimisers function and will allow optimisers to be selected from a list.

 ### Closer ABI support and Application spec files.

 The developers at Algorand and of the Beaker framework are cooperating on producing a mutually compatible application specification file, that will allow clients to be generated based on PyTeal/Beaker contracts and vice versa with PyTeal/Beaker clients generated based on C# smart contracts.